igoham/CISSP/Misc_Questions.md

 **What are type 1 and 2 for biomeethics errors?**

-- A type 1 error is a false positice
+- A type 1 error is a false positive
+    - For Biometrics this is when the requestor is falsely REJECTED
+    - FRR
+    = Falsely rejected a VALID user
 - A type 2 error is a false negative
+    - Bor Biometrics this si when the requestor is falselt ACCEPTED
+    - FAR
+    - Falsely accepted an INVALID user

 **What are the differentces bettwen CSMA/CA and CSMA/CD**